What is gaming addiction?

 - Ignoring or neglecting important responsibilities in favour of gaming

-- Inability to stop – or even limit/reduce the time spent gaming
+- Inability to quit – or even limit/reduce the time spent gaming

 - Increasing amounts of money spent on new games/upgrades/packs/in game purchases